KarlOlson/mongo_seed/README.md

 ### `Hijack/<files>`
 1. `control_plane.sh` shell script to check router control plane for inclusion of malicious routes.
 2. `Random_Hijack.sh` shell script to randomly inject bad advertisement into toplogy.

+### Common Compose Build Errors & Fixes
+1. Issue 1: "failed to receive status: rpc error: code = Unknown desc = no such job vv4l06okspiyhkqycw718bao9"
+   a. sol: Disable Docker-buildkit for first build attempt: `sudo DOCKER_BUILDKIT=0 docker compose build` (preferred).
+Alt: revert to older image: `sudo apt-get install docker-compose-plugin=2.18.1  docker-ce=20.10.22 docker-ce-cli=20.10.22`
+2. Issue 2: "Failed to solve with frontend dockerfile.v0: failed to create LLB definition: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed"
+  a. sol: A bit misleading. its not a login issue (though do try that first just in case).
+Look up at the build output and you will probably see a '=> ERROR [rs_ix_ix15 internal] load metadata for docker.io/library/327fe19ff4ef591f18bc786e974ff016:latest' with a bunch of cancelled steps.
+Issue was compose was looking in dummies folder and pulling hash value document as an image and not actually reading the contents of file to build that image.
+327fe19ff4ef591f18bc786e974ff016:latest does not exist as an image anywhere on repository or locally yet.
+Solution: do a manual docker pull <image> and then rename that image to the hash you see in your output. eg. sudo docker image tag karlolson1/mongo:v8 327fe19ff4ef591f18bc786e974ff016. hash values will be different here each topology. its also found in the dummies folder as the filename.
+3. issue 3: not an issue, but if you install docker fresh, there are no locally cached images/layers. pulling image manually and building one of the containers prior to compose seemed to fix some challenges on the newer versions.
+I just found it easier to downgrade and do above.
+I think the above solves everything, but FYI if it doesn't
+Last, to prevent system updating docker unexpectedly: sudo apt-mark hold docker-ce docker-ce-cli